Roadway Work Zone Safety

 View All NSC Articles

-In 2007 there were 835 people killed and 41,475 people injured in work zone crashes.
-Compared to 2006, work zone fatalities decreased 17% and injuries increased 10%.
-Of the 835 people killed in work zones, 644 were in construction zones, 88 were in maintenance zones, 11 were in utility zones, and 92 were in an unknown type of work zone.
+In 2018, 754 people were killed and 45,400 people were injured in work zone crashes.
+Of the 754 people killed in work zones, 482 were in construction zones, 54 were in maintenance zones, 1 was in a utility zone, and 131 were in an unknown type of work zone.

 We all are responsible for driving, walking, and biking, safely through work zones.
 The engineers and planners have the responsibility to make sure the work zone is designed and operating properly — with safety in mind.
 Drivers and pedestrians have the responsibility to always be alert and obey the traffic laws.
 The police and the courts have the responsibility to make sure that the traffic and work zone laws are enforced.
 Public safety agencies have the responsibility of responding to and securing crash locations and enforcing traffic laws.
 Local communities and county and state governments need to allocate funding for safe roads and increase public awareness about work zone safety.
 Everyone should take responsibility for work zone safety.